diefenbach/django-lfs/docs/developer/howtos/how_to_add_own_templates.rst

 ========================
-How To Add own Templates
+How to add own templates
 ========================

 In this how-to you will learn how to add your own templates for categories and